We developed this space for the synthesis of complex (multi-cation) oxide nanopowders, pellets, bars, and thin films.

 - custom glovebox attachment to PLD chamber enabling growth of, or growth on, air-sensitive materials and their characterization (in Ar)

 - intermediate temperature (1500 °C) box furnace

 - muffle furnace in fume hood for conversion of precursors to oxide powders

-- 6′ fume hood with hot plates for “wet chemical synthesis” of complex oxide powders
+- 6′ fume hood with hot plates for “wet chemical synthesis” of complex oxide powders and nanoparticles

 - desiccators, precision balance, mortar & pestles, and bench space for ceramics processing